MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-export.md

 If you'd like to see the data that is used to create a visual, [you can display that data in Power BI](end-user-show-data.md) or export that data to Excel.
 The option to export the data requires a certain type or license and edit permissions to the content.
 If you cannot export, check with your Power BI administrator or IT help desk.

 Exporting data requires a Power BI Pro license, or for the dashboard or report to be shared with you using Premium capacity.
 To learn more, see [Which license do I have?](end-user-license.md).
+THe report author may have turned off data export for a report.
+If you can't export data, check with the report author.

 ## From a visual on a Power BI dashboard